 Car insurance explained

 Around half of us in the UK need to have car insurance.
 But what does a decent policy cover?
-Cover the basics with our guide.
+Test your knowledge with our quiz.

 What does car insurance cover?